 House Resolution No. [insert number] proposes to designate June 30 to July 7, 2025, as Aquatic Invasive Species Awareness Week in Michigan.
 The resolution highlights Michigan's unique vulnerability to aquatic invasive species due to its extensive waterways, including the Great Lakes and over 11,000 inland lakes.
 It emphasizes the ecological and economic threats posed by invasive species, particularly Asian carp, which disrupt native ecosystems and threaten the state's recreational and commercial fishing industries.
 The resolution also notes the dangers these species pose to outdoor activities, such as boating and fishing.

 The resolution calls for increased public awareness and engagement in efforts to combat the spread of invasive species.
 It encourages residents, businesses, and organizations to participate in raising awareness, reporting sightings, and taking preventive measures to protect Michigan's aquatic ecosystems.
-By declaring this week, the House of Representatives aims to mobilize community action and support ongoing initiatives by state and federal agencies, tribal governments, and nonprofit organizations dedicated to preserving Michigan's natural resources.
+The collaborative efforts of state and federal agencies, tribal governments, universities, and nonprofit organizations are acknowledged as vital in the fight against invasive species, underscoring the importance of public education in safeguarding Michigan's natural resources.